In the past 30 years, I’ve listened to a lot of smart sales leaders and experts tell me breakup emails are effective.

 Of course not.
 You want to reach out again next quarter to see if their situation has changed.
 When buyers get your email a few months down the line, they’ll know your breakup email was just a bluff.

-The Alternative to Sending Breakup Emails
+The Best Alternative to Sending Breakup Emails

 During every sales training, I give reps the same message: The leads you’re working aren’t yours.
 They belong to your company.
 It’s an honor to care for the leads you’ve been provided with, so do it with dignity.